dcmartin/hassio-addons/motion/README.md

 This is add-on for the [Motion package][motionpkg]

-It provides for the specification of almost all the configuration [options][https://motion-project.github.io/motion_config.html] for Motion, including the specification of up to 10 (ten) cameras.
+It provides for the specification of almost all the configuration [options][motiondoc] for Motion, including the specification of up to 10 (ten) cameras.

 ## Installation